elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

 Full spectrum computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,MC,MR>& B, DistMatrix<double,VR,STAR>& w )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double>& A, DistMatrix<double>& B, DistMatrix<double,VR,STAR>& w )

    Compute the full set of eigenvalues of a generalized EVP involving the double-precision real symmetric distributed matrices `A` and `B`, where `B` is also positive-definite.

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& A, DistMatrix<Complex<double>,MC,MR>& B, DistMatrix<double,VR,STAR>& w )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double> >& A, DistMatrix<Complex<double> >& B, DistMatrix<double,VR,STAR>& w )

    Compute the full set of eigenvalues of a generalized EVP involving the double-precision complex Hermitian distributed matrices `A` and `B`, where `B` is also positive-definite.

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,MC,MR>& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<double>& A, DistMatrix<double>& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double>& Z )

    Compute the full set of eigenpairs of a generalized EVP involving the double-precision real symmetric distributed matrices `A` and `B`, where `B` is also positive-definite.

-.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& A, DistMatrix<Complex<double>,MC,MR>& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z )
+.. cpp:function:: void HermitianGenDefiniteEig( HermitianGenDefiniteEigType type, UpperOrLower uplo, DistMatrix<Complex<double> >& A, DistMatrix<Complex<double> >& B, DistMatrix<double,VR,STAR>& w, DistMatrix<double>& Z )

    Compute the full set of eigenpairs of a generalized EVP involving the double-precision complex Hermitian distributed matrices `A` and `B`, where